 Overall, if you have a system of four or fewer Ultra cameras, you won’t need to worry about the bandwidth.
 But if you intend to use more, make sure your Internet has more than 10Mbps of upload speed.

 Minor connection issues

 During my testing, I noted that both cameras had some connection issues intermittently when I tried to view live footage.
 There was this message saying “the request timed out”.
 It’s interesting because, during this time, the cameras still recorded via motion detections.
-It might be just a bug that a future firmware will likely fix.
+It might be just a bug that future firmware will likely fix.